poopiboi/Iguana_PIDS/Iguana_summary.md

 ## Skin lesions
-Our data set contains a total of 7 different skin lesions, abbreviated as BCC, SCC, ACK, SEK, BOD, MEL and NEV, whereas BOD and SCC are combined as SCC.
+Our data set contains a total of 7 different skin lesions, abbreviated as BCC, SCC, ACK, SEK, BOD, MEL and NEV, whereas BOD and SCC are combined as SCC in the dataset.

 ### Basal Cell Carcinoma (BCC):
         Appearance: Often appears as a pearly or waxy bump, sometimes with visible blood vessels.